 Should I avoid any foods, beverages, other medications,

-Are there certain activities I should avoid while taking the medication (eg, driving)?What side effects are associated with the medication?
+Are there certain activities I should avoid while taking the medication, such as driving?What side effects are associated with the medication?
 Should I call you if I experience them?What should I do if I forget to take a dose?

-If you have lingering questions that were not sufficiently addressed by your doctor, ask your pharmacist.
-He should be able to answer most of your questions and provide you with written information about your medication.
+Your doctor or pharmacist should be able to answer most of your questions and provide you with written information about your medication.
 The drug label and supplemental written information will detail what the drug is used for, how it should be taken, and how to reduce drug interactions and unwanted side effects.
 If you still have trouble with a label or keeping a schedule, have a family member or friend help you sort it out.